ZirenJiang/hierNest/README.md

                         method="overlapping",  ## Overlapping group lasso method
-                        hier_info=data$hier_info,  ## Should input the hierarchical information for the groups random_asparse = TRUE,  ## Randomly draw the other two tuning parameter? nlambda=100,
-                        intercept = FALSE,  ## Set intercept = FALSE can potentially save a huge amount of time family="binomial")
+                        hier_info=data$hier_info,  ## Should input the hierarchical information for the groups random_asparse = TRUE,  ## Randomly draw the other two tuning parameter? nlambda=100,  ## You may choose a larger value in order to gain more flexibility intercept = FALSE,  ## !!!
+Set intercept = FALSE can potentially save a huge amount of time family="binomial")
 ```